PBHDK/linux/README.md

 # Bachelor Thesis
 Fork of the linux kernel.
-Using it for my bachelor thsis.
-Currently working in lib/modules.
+Using it for my bachelor thesis.
+Currently working in `lib/modules` and exploring dependency orderings in LLVM IR on arm64.

 ---